whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Remember:

-*Carpets and upholstered furniture are a definite no-no.
+Carpets and upholstered furniture are a definite no-no.

-*Your best bet is to replace or remove them.
+One of the best ways to manage your cat allergies is to replace or remove them.

 But if this is not an option…